 Hard to beat!
-Crankworx took in the new venue of the Innsbruck Bike Park in June 2017.
-And this is only just the beginning as mountain biking’s defining celebration will also roll across Tirol to take on the mountains of Innsbruck in the summer of 2018.
+Crankworx took in the new venue of the Innsbruck Bike Park in June 2017 and 2018.
+And this is only just the beginning as mountain biking’s defining celebration will also roll across Tirol to take on the mountains of Innsbruck hopefully again in the summer of 2019.
 However, it’s not only the big events that count.
 Thanks to the Innsbruck MTB Downhill and Freeride Association, which was founded in 2016, there’s a whole lot going on here.

 To let kids and young adults experience the thrill of downhill mountain biking in a supervised and controlled environment has always been a matter of heart for association founder Sabine Oswald.
 Yet there was nothing comparable available in all of Austria.
 Thus, the passionate downhiller founded an association that above all strives to grow the downhill biking skills of next generation bikers.
 Under the guidance of professional coaches, the weekly Kids & Teens Camps focus on developing the bike skills necessary to tackle the terrain and the trails of Bike City Innsbruck.
 Another event organized by the Innsbruck MTB Downhill and Freeride Association is the annual Downhill Cup Innsbruck, which has evolved into a 3-event series at Nordkette and Innsbruck Bike Park.
 Their summer bike camps for kids and teens on Muttereralm and their Bike & Yoga for Girls only programs keep the excitement levels high for truly unforgettable adventures.
 Plus, the association organized this year’s highly successful Kidsworx event within the Crankworx Festival.